daniel1noble/metaDigitise/README.md

 R< a
 ```

-The prompts, again, tell the user to calibrate the y-axis, enter these calibration values.
-After this we now have some new prompts, which tells `metaDigitise` whether we have sample sizes for all the groups in the plot.
+The prompts, again, tell the user to calibrate the y-axis and enter these calibration values.
+After this we now have some new prompts, which tells `metaDigitise()` whether we have sample sizes for all the groups in the plot.
 If `y` we can enter the group name and its sample size straight after.
 This is important for back calculating standard errors, for example, in this plot.
 The user can then digitise each of the groups, being prompted after each group whether to add, delete for finish digitising the group.
 The user can continue adding groups to the plot until they are all completely digitised (see figure below), at which point the user is asked to specify the type of error:

 ```
 Type of error (se, CI95, sd):